ACCESS-NRI/schema/README.md

 * If adding changes that have no interoperability with the previous schema or historical data, the `MODEL` version should be incremented.
 * If adding changes that may have interoperability with the previous schema and some historical data, increment the `REVISION` version.
 * If adding changes that are interoperable with the previous schema and all historical data, increment the `ADDITION` version.

+## Using schema

+When downloading or referencing schema from this repo in other applications it is a good idea to use a specific commit of the schema.
+This will make your application more robust to future changes to this repo.